 Local water institutions (traditional furrows Committees) in Sanya-Kware sub-catchment had been continuing with their own institution set up in management of the furrow for a long time before newly created Sanya-Kware sub-catchment Water User Association (Water User Association (WUA)) came in.
 They have governing local rules, management Committee which collaborates well with the village governments in water allocation, resolving conflicts and punishing defaulters.
 The new water users association (UWAMASAKWA) is still new to the locals.

 Generally, the existing local water management institutions are continuing with their institutional set up in management of irrigation furrows with very little interaction with the Water User Association (Water User Association (WUA)).
-Although some of traditional furrow Committees in midland and lowlandzone cooperate with the new Water Users Association some of the traditional Committees from the highland zone are reluctant to cooperate with the new sysstem leading to conflicts.
+Although some of traditional furrow Committees in midland and lowlandzone cooperate with the new Water Users Association some of the traditional Committees from the highland zone are reluctant to cooperate with the new system leading to conflicts.
 Overlapping of roles and responsibilities related to water allocation and management also was observed as one of the issues leading to conflicts.
 Therefore this study calls for reconsidering the role of informal institutions in water resources management.
 As evidence indicated in this study, efforts by the government to introduce newly created formal institutions for water resources have not managed to overcome all challenges related to water.
-Additionally, evidence has been provided on how informal institutions have been useful in water management for years in Sanya-Kware-sub-cathment
+Additionally, evidence has been provided on how informal institutions have been useful in water management for years in Sanya-Kware-sub-catchment

 References